 Signs in the City should be kept within reasonable boundaries consistent with the objectives and goals of the community to retain its special character and economic advantages.
 A zoning sign permit ensures the quality of the sign's appearance and its compliance with the City's current zoning ordinances.

 The City Council declares it necessary and appropriate to require site plan approval of development in certain districts to preserve and promote attractive, well-planned, stable, urban conditions.
 This includes all proposed multiple-family dwellings (3 or more units), mobile homes, commercial and industrial developments, and all proposed developments in Wetland Districts.
 Site Plan approval by the City Council must be obtained before a Building Permit is issued.

 A text amendment to the zoning ordinance involves changes in its text and wording, including, but not limited to, changes in the regulations regarding setbacks, heights, lot areas, definitions, administration, and/or procedures.
 Text amendments do not include the rezoning of the property.

-A vacation permit is an application to relinquish dedication or easement such as in a street right-of-way, utility easement, alley, or other property.
+A right-of-way vacation permit is an application to relinquish dedication or easement such as in a street right-of-way, utility easement, alley, or other property.

 The City Council may allow a departure from the terms of the zoning regulations pertaining to height or width of structures of the size of the yard or open space where such departure will not be contrary to the public interest, and where the departure is due to circumstances unique to the property because of its size, shape, or topography not created by the property owner.